Back to the home page

 Press Enter.

 f.
-In the bottom of the text of that file, create a new line with z3fold in it, so that it becomes:
+At the bottom of the existing text in the file that has been opened, create a new line with z3fold in it, so that it becomes:

 # List of modules that you want to include in your initramfs.